How to Immigrate from New Zealand to Canada

 |Dunedin||Paul Sabonadiere||(64 3) 454-3001|

 Here is a list of things you may need to bring for your medical exam

-- Your ID, passport or driver’s licence;
+- Your ID, passport, or driver’s license;

 - Medical reports about any medical condition you have (heart conditions etc);